dsnoeijer/angular/aio/content/guide/upgrade-performance.md

 In most cases, though, the changes made locally in a particular component are of no interest to the rest of the application.
 For example, if the user clicks a button that submits a form, the component usually handles the result of this action.
-That being said, there *are* cases where you want to propagate changes to some other part of the application that may be controlled by the other framework.
+That being said, there *are* cases where you want to propagate changes to other parts of the application that may be controlled by the other framework.
 In such cases, you are responsible for notifying the interested parties by manually triggering change detection.

-If you want a particular piece of code to trigger change detection in the AngularJS part of the app, you need to wrap it in [scope.$apply()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply).
+If you want a particular code block to trigger change detection in the AngularJS part of the application, you need to wrap it in [scope.$apply()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply).
 Similarly, for triggering change detection in Angular you would use [ngZone.run()](api/core/NgZone#run).

 In many cases, a few extra change detection runs may not matter much.
-However, on larger or change-detection-heavy applications they can have a noticeable impact.
+On larger or change-detection-heavy applications they can have a noticeable impact.
 By giving you more fine-grained control over the change detection propagation, `downgradeModule()` allows you to achieve better performance for your hybrid applications.

 ## Using `downgradeModule()`

-Both AngularJS and Angular have their own concept of modules to help organize an application into cohesive blocks of functionality.
+Both AngularJS and Angular have their own concept of modules to help organize an application into cohesive blocks of features.

 Their details are quite different in architecture and implementation.
 In AngularJS, you create a module by specifying its name and dependencies with [angular.module()](https://docs.angularjs.org/api/ng/function/angular.module).